 Requirements for graduate programs are listed in the catalog section of the individual department or school.

 Commitment to Civility

 Admission to a graduate program in the College of Science, Technology, and Health is initiated through the Office of Admissions.
-Candidates must meet admission requirements indicated in the Admission sections of the catalog and the individual departments and schools of the College.
+Candidates must meet admission requirements indicated in the Admissions section of the catalog and the individual departments and schools of the College.
 General academic policies will be found in the Academic Policies section of the catalog.
 Specific policies and requirements are indicated in the sections dealing with the individual departments and schools of the College.
-All students are reminded that, in addition to meeting Program Requirements for a major, they also must meet all University and Core curriculum requirements.
-Students wishing to change their major should apply directly to the department of the new major.